horia141/jupiter/docs/index.md

-# Jupiter
+# Thrive

 ## About

-Jupiter is a tool for _life planning_.
+Thrive is a tool for _life planning_.
 It provides goals management, task tracking, work planning, habit building, a journal, chores management, lists, metrics, a personal relationship manager, and much more all in a unified package.